trynmaps/open-data-day/README.md

 you to do better.
 You'll have access to the 230 MB of raw data and our algorithm.
 Can you find a better way to compute stops?

-> Note: our algorithm takes a while to run, and yours probably will too.
+> Note: The 230 MB file takes a while to process.
+Check out the light file
-> Be warned that this challenge will take a while just because of how
-> much data there is.
+> we've included instead for a subset of the data that is smaller and faster
+> to process.

 ## Challenge 3: Metrics & Visualization

-Our final challenge is to turn our processed data into useful visualizations for San Franciscans.
+Our final challenge is to turn our processed data into useful metrics and visualizations for San Franciscans.

+So far, we've started computing and graphing wait time and travel time for each line, brokend down by day of week and time of day.
+Can you find other useful metrics and visualize it in interesting ways -- perhaps drawing in geographic or economic data, or making it interactive?

+# Getting Started

+Fork this repository and choose the folder that corresponds to the challenge you want to tackle.
+Each folder will contain the full 230 MB dataset, a light version that includes a subset of the data, and a Jupyter notebook with our reference implementation of the code.

+You can create your own